nielsenjared/nielsenjared.github.io/content/blog/advice-coding-bootcamp-students/index.md

 I promise you the answer is not `CTRL+C/CTRL+V`.

 When searching for a solution and you find it in the docs or on Stack, don’t copy/paste it.
 Type it out.
-Use your fingers to put it in your brainstem.
 Do your best to understand what is happening under the hood.
 You can get by simply using examples, but you will benefit in the long run by taking the time to understand why it works.

 [RTFM](https://en.wikipedia.org/wiki/RTFM).